paraskevasleivadaros/paraskevasleivadaros/README.md

 **☁ Google Cloud Certified Cloud Digital Leader**

-> The magic you are looking for is on the work you are avoiding

-> If you know the way broadly you will see it in everything - Miyamoto Musashi

 > You need to learn how to select your thoughts just the same way you select your clothes every day.
 This is a power you can cultivate.
 If you want to control things in your life so bad, work on the mind.
 That's the only thing you should be trying to control.

 #### 🛠️ Tech Stack